Are You Gonna Go My Way (song): Music video

 A music video was shot to accompany the song, directed by American filmmaker Mark Romanek.
-It consisted of Kravitz and his band playing in a large circular arena, with three tiered balcones stepped back from the centre, filled by people dancing.
+It consisted of Kravitz and his band playing in a large circular arena, with three tiered balcones stepped back from the center, filled by people dancing.
 Above the band and the dancers, lighting designer, director Michael Keeling created a chandelier of 983 cylindrical 23 cm incandescent light tubes (originally designed for aquarium use) that could be brightened and dimmed to create patterns of light.
 Cindy Blackman appears on drums in the music video, although she did not perform on the studio recording that plays in the video's audio track.
+"Are You Gonna Go My Way" was later made available by VEVO on YouTube in 2011, remastered in HD, and had generated more than 66 million views as of early 2024.

 Awards

 The success of the song and the music video led to Kravitz being nominated for and winning several awards: